b3b0p831/filo/testing/README.md

 #### A *FileTree is a snapshot in time
-we take one in the beggninng to perform initial sync Everytime changes are detected, after a period of inactivity and if FILO_LOCK is unlocked FILO_LOCK will lock filo from syncing changes until the current sync is completed.
+we take one in the beggninng to perform initial sync Everytime changes are detected, enough time has elapsed, AND FILO_LOCK is unlocked(i.e sync not in progress) a new *FileTree is built.

 ### TODO:
     1. Need to create atomic structure or a filo db
     2. "Scanned 10GB in 33.168 seconds"
+    3. Implement FILO_LOCK, currently sync doesn't check if a sync is currently active.
+FILO_LOCK will lock filo from syncing changes until the current sync is completed.